fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ## Images

-  - The file ``1-images.tex`` shows how to add images in LaTeX.
+  - The directory ``images`` contais a small example on how to add images in LaTeX.
-  - It contains the same image in several different formats
+  - It contains the same image in several different formats and resolutions
   	- Can you see the differences?
-  	- Which format is more appropriate?
+  	- What format you tink is more appropriate?
   - To edit vector graphics (svg or pdf) you may use [inkscape](https://inkscape.org)
   - To edit raster graphics (png or jpg) you may use [gimp](https://gimp.org)

 ### Some Supported Image Formats